 The two main types of stomach cancer are:

-- squamous cell cancers, which are the skin type cells that sit between the gland cells and the stomach lining.
+- squamous cell cancer cancer of the skin type cells that sit between the gland cells and the stomach lining.

 Other very rare types of stomach cancer include a type of lymphoma of the stomach (mucosa-associated lymphoid tissue, or MALT), gastrointestinal stromal tumours (GIST) and neuroendocrine tumours of the stomach.
 Your doctor will be able to explain more about these types of stomach cancer.